 The Essential Power User 5

-- Brackets – I use Brackets for everything from editing scripts to writing and editing code.
+- Visual Studio Code – I use Visual Studio Code for everything from editing scripts to writing and editing code.
 It is an indispensable tool that can be adapted for so many use cases.

 - Dropbox – Dropbox is the secret sauce for a variety of reasons.
 It makes it easy to share files between machines as well as with colleagues.

-- Alfred – Great productivity app to find everything on OS X.
+- Alfred – Great productivity app to find everything on macOS.

-- Chrome – Safari in Lion, Mountain Lion and Mavericks was a step back in terms of performance and resource consumption.
+- Chrome – Safari in OS X Yosemite and El Capitan (I do not use it in macOS Sierra) was a step back in terms of performance and resource consumption.
 I suppose it’s to be expected given it has the new process architecture under the hood, but it was so frustrating that I switched to Chrome.
 I may never switch back.
 I love this browser!

 - 1Password – One of the first tools I install.
 Its Dropbox over-the-air syncing makes using it on my iPhone and iPad even easier.
 It also has made me use better passwords because I no longer have to remember them.
 1Password does that for me.